LinFlo-Net: A two-stage deep learning method to generate simulation ready meshes of the heart: Methods

 The linear transformation is a global operation and is unable to adjust the template to the finer features of the target geometry.
 We instead require a spatially varying deformation field.
 While this deformation field can be directly learned, it will generally not be diffeomorphic.
 Instead, we can learn a flow vector field that can be used to integrate the vertices of the linearly transformed template, resulting in a diffeomophic deformation.
 The learned vector field is further constrained using the loss function eq. \ref{eq:volume-loss} to prevent collapsing volume.

 We trained a U-Net architecture \cite{ronneberger2015u} to produce a dense flow vector field in the image space.
+U-Net has emerged as a mature technology particularly in the field of medical image segmentation.
+The U-Net model is able to produce an output that is at the original resolution of the image space.
+Further, the use of skip connections between the encoder and decoder arm equip the model with local and global context in the image.
+This makes the U-Net architecture ideally suited to our application since we wish to predict a dense flow vector field at the same resolution as the input image.
+Prior flow based methods \cite{lebrat2021corticalflow,bongratz2023meshes} have also successfully employed the U-Net in their model design.

 Since the position of the template is no longer fixed but depends on the result of the linear transformation, the model requires a representation of the template mesh's current position.
 We achieve this by providing an unsigned distance map, $d(x)$, that encodes the template mesh's position in the image space,

 where $T$ is the surface of the template mesh and $|\cdot|_2$ is the L2 distance norm.
 This distance map is concatenated to the image as a second channel and serves as the input to the U-Net.

 To avoid excessive compute at training time, we construct the distance map for the initial template ahead of time and simultaneously apply the same learned linear transformation to the template and the distance map.
+The distance map is computed from the center of each voxel to the nearest point on the surface of the initial template mesh.
+We use routines available in PyTorch3d to compute the distance to surface.
 We empirically observed that the distance map significantly improves the performance of the model.
 This approach can be an effective strategy to improve the performance of any multi-stage mesh deformation process.
 Namely, a distance function can effectively encode the location of the template mesh to standard computer vision models that expect inputs to be represented as dense arrays.